Wilitorrealba/Wilitorrealba/README.md

 - 👋 Hi, I’m @Wilitorrealba
-- 👀 I’m interested in ...
+- 👀 I’m interested in Design and Tech
-- 🌱 I’m currently learning ...
+- 🌱 I’m currently learning Web Development
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m looking to collaborate on web development projects
-- 📫 How to reach me
+- 📫 How to reach me Torrealbaj1490@gmail.com

 <!---
 Wilitorrealba/Wilitorrealba is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.